php-ru/symfony-docs-ru/page_creation.rst

 ------------

 Congrats!
-You're already starting to master Symfony and learn a whole new way of building beautiful, functional, fast and maintainable apps.
+You're already starting to master Symfony and learn a whole new way of building beautiful, functional, fast and maintainable applications.

 Ok, time to finish mastering the fundamentals by reading these articles: